Ramseths/super-resolution-srgan/README.md

 ## Introduction

-* Efficient Sub-Pixel is a model that reconstructs a high-resolution version of an image given a low-resolution version.
+* Is a model that reconstructs a high-resolution version of an image given a low-resolution version.
 It takes advantage of efficient "sub-pixel convolution" layers, which learn a series of image scaling filters.

 ![](https://miro.medium.com/max/1400/1*HzJlV2c6XOzRyTojleJdGQ.jpeg)